juniorsundarCasual/TGT/vault/volume-3.chapter-180.md

 "Though our combat, I found myself resonating with another.
 Not in my cultivation, not in my soul, but in my heart."

-Markus pulled the edge of his lips into his cheeks and said.
+Marek pulled the edge of his lips into his cheeks and said.
 "I felt that way many times before when I was younger and still stupid.
 I followed it once, only to get burned and shamed in public.
 Since then, I cut that part of my heart and let it decay, never to resurface again.
 However, when fighting you, that dried up husk that remained in my heart started to bloom once more."

 "Unfortunately, it came back in full force.
 I could not quell it.
 During our fight, I had this sudden urge to be selfish and let everything be damned.
 But I knew that it wasn't right - it wouldn't be fair for you.
 Yet I had to do something to quench that part of my heart."